FAQ

 AirTags are great for keys, not crews.
 They have no GPS or cellular — they only update when someone else's iPhone walks past, so a tagged trailer in an empty lot can go dark for hours.
 They also can't do geofences, alerts, usage data, or fleet management.
 Juxta reports its own location over four networks and gives you the data to actually run the business.
 See the full comparison.

 Those are built for enterprise fleets — long contracts, per-asset monthly fees, hardware charges, and a sales call before you see a price.
-Juxta is built for service crews: $10 to start then $6/mo, no minimum, no contract, and you can buy it online today.
+Juxta is built for service crews: $10 setup per tag then from $6/mo (or $48/yr), sold in small packs, no contract, and you can buy it online today.

 30 days, money back.
 If it's not for you, send it back for a full refund including shipping.